Updated: Jun 27

 Though the paper had a bumpy start, the Village Voice became a leading voice of gay rights in the 1980s.
 The paper is now online only.

 36 Cooper Square

 NY NY 10003

 Released in 1989, Paul's Boutique was the Beastie Boy’s second album.
-Following the huge success of Licensed to Ill, the band sought to create a much more sophisticated follow-up record.
+Following the massive success of Licensed to Ill, the band sought to create a much more sophisticated follow-up record.
 They pioneered the use of multi-layering where most of the album, excluding the vocals, was composed of archival samples.
 Paul's Boutique is considered a breakthrough achievement and is often included in greatest albums ranking lists.

-The album cover created by Mike D, featured a fictional clothing store named Paul’s Boutique.
+The album cover, created by Mike D, featured a fictional clothing store named Paul’s Boutique.
 The location for Paul’s Boutique was an existing clothing store on the corner of Rivington and Ludlow Streets, called Lee’s Sportswear.
 The front of the album cover pictured the clothing store, then folded out to reveal a panorama of the entire intersection, photographed from 99 Rivington Street.